foqueiroz/arcdocs.github.io/book/useage/batchjob.md

 ### Fair-share policy

 The fair-share policy is two-tiered policy that takes into account the usage of a faculty as a whole and the past usage of the user.
 In the first tier of the policy faculties are allocated a share of the queue space on the basis of funding, meaning that faculties do not have equal shares of system capacity.
-The fair-share policy then determines an initial faculty level priority based on the faculties share and the total useage by all faculty member users.
+The fair-share policy then determines an initial faculty level priority based on the faculties share and the total usage by all faculty member users.

 ```{note}
 The fair-share policy and levels are set by the ARC management group and cannot be altered by the system’s support team.